wbrowar/craft-guide/_docs/content/en/editing-guides.md

 Selecting `External Page` from the Content Source guide option will let you display an external page in an iframe.

 ![The Craft Docs in an iframe](https://assets.wbrowar.com/guide/img/guide-iframe.png)

-The iframe replaces the guide content and all styling is ignored.

 <alert type="warning">Some websites don’t allow for their pages to appear in iframes.
 The owner of a website may be able to confgure their server to allow for their content to appear in an iframe, however, this is usually set up this way for security reasons.</alert>